hannissey/hannissey/README.md

 list of emojis: https://gist.github.com/rxaviers/7360908
 --->

-👋 Hello, I'm Hannah,a website designer and developer.</br>
+👋 Hello, I'm Hannah, a website designer and developer.</br>

 I've got 10 years experience in the field and have always learned on the job.
 As a result, my knowledge is patchy so I'm looking to consolidate my skills.